timhay68/secure-aws-config-client-simple/README.md

 * spring.datasource.username
 * spring.datasource.password

-These should be set to the values configured for your database instance.

 ### Environment Profiles
 Hopefully these two profiles are self explanatory.
 Their purpose in this project is to demonstrate the use of different sources for your secrets across different deployment targets.